nrock/Joy/README.md

 # How to run

-1. Download/clone this branch, extract to a folder, say `joy-grunt`.
+1. Download/clone this branch, extract to a folder, say `joy-karma`.
-2. Navigate to the `joy-grunt` and `npm install --save-dev`
+2. Navigate to the `joy-karma` and `npm install --save-dev`
 3. Run `karma`: `karma start`
 4. Coverage report is at `./coverage`